nylas/nylas-ruby/README.md

 Please sign the Contributor License Agreement before submitting pull requests.
 (It's similar to other projects, like NodeJS or Meteor.)

+The Inbox ruby gem uses [Jeweler](https://github.com/technicalpickles/jeweler) for release management.
+When you're ready to release a new version, do something like this:

+    rake version:bump:minor
+    rake release

 Tests can be run with:

     rspec spec